 "If you love me, keep my commands.
-And I will ask the Father, and he will give you another advocate to help you and be with you forever--the Spirit of truth.
-(John 14:1-6, 15-17)
+And I will ask the Father, and he will give you another advocate to help you and be with you forever -- the Spirit of truth.
+(John 14:1-6, 15-17 NIV)

 Reflecting and Thinking

 Trust is not easy.
 Going where we cannot see; going places we do not know; doing what we do not understand; living in hope when we cannot see.
 For many years in the early 20th century, mission work involved going to places that people did not know.
 Today, imitating Jesus by following his example and obeying his teachings to be baptized is a stumbling block for many.
-Faith goes into places that are unseen.
+Make no mistake: faith goes into places that are unseen and unknown.
 Faith is hoping for what we cannot see, making visible the invisible.